sebwinte/cc2/README.md

 <img src="http://pfuscha.cool:3000/" width="120" />

 # cc2 — drag and drop it like it's hot.
 cc2 is a easy to use video encoder for Windows and MacOS.
-This project is aimed primarily at
+The idea of this project is to make the daily work of every creative much easier.
+You need your ```.mp4``` video as a ```.webm``` and ```.ogv``` or the other way around?
+In a small file size, without quality loss?
+Just drag and drop your video into your predefined directory and see magic happens.

+### How to start

 ### How to